Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/Add-AzHDInsightClusterIdentity.md

 ### -Config
 Specifies the HDInsight cluster configuration object that this cmdlet modifies.
-This object is created by the New-AzureRmHDInsightClusterConfig cmdlet.
+This object is created by the New-AzHDInsightClusterConfig cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.HDInsight.Models.AzureHDInsightConfig